dhanibakers/dhanibakers.github.io/README.md

 - Cakes / Pastries :
   - Egg and Eggless cakes are special attrition.
-  - We prepare vast varieties of pastries starting from Pineapple, Vanilla, Butterscotch, Chocolate etc.
+  - We prepare vast varieties of pastries starting from Red Velvet, Pineapple, Vanilla, Butterscotch, Chocolate etc.

 -	Pizza :
     - Starting from base we prepare at home.
-    - Considering kid’s health we started to prepare wheat Pizza’s which are rich in portions with wheat and vegetables.
+    - Considering kid’s health we started to prepare wheat Pizza’s which are rich in protein with wheat and vegetables.

  ## NOTE: We only prepare Veg pizzas.